JWST Spectroscopic Insights Into the Diversity of Galaxies in the First 500 Myr: Short-Lived Snapshots Along a Common Evolutionary Pathway: The Physical Properties of Early Galaxies

 where the scaling factor is adjusted to $\sim10$\% metallicity and assumes a \citet{kroupa01} IMF.
 The derived SFR densities are shown as a function of half-light radius in Figure~\ref{fig:bursty}, along with the intrinsic scatter of the latter derived in Section~\ref{subsec:morphologies}.

-We observe a large range of $\Sigma_{\rm SFR}$, with $\sim13-93$ $M_{\odot}$\,yr$^{-1}$\,kpc$^{-2}$ for the \civ-weak sample, which, as expected, appears primarily driven by the distribution of half-light radii from Section~\ref{subsec:morphologies}; the most compact objects display the most significant star formation activity, and vice-versa, possibly due to enhanced gas densities and star formation efficiencies.
-In contrast, \civ-strong objects show a far reduced range, with all but one lying in regions of particularly high SFR surface densities ($\gtrsim50$ $M_{\odot}$\,yr$^{-1}$\,kpc$^{-2}$) and 4 out of 7 of those sources characterised by lower limits in regions of extreme star formation activity ($\gtrsim100$ $M_{\odot}$\,yr$^{-1}$\,kpc$^{-2}$).
+We observe a large range of $\Sigma_{\rm SFR}$, with resolved measurements for the \civ-weak sample generally spanning $\sim1-93$ $M_{\odot}$\,yr$^{-1}$\,kpc$^{-2}$.
+These appear, as expected, to be primarily driven by the distribution of half-light radii from Section~\ref{subsec:morphologies}; the most compact objects display the most significant star formation activity, and vice-versa, possibly due to enhanced gas densities and star formation efficiencies.
+A smaller number of \civ-weak sources (6 objects) also display significantly higher $\Sigma_{\rm SFR}$ values compared to the bulk of the sample, with $>100 M_{\odot}$\,yr$^{-1}$\,kpc$^{-2}$.
+These are characterised by lower limits governed by unresolved half-light radii, indicating extremely bursty systems.
+In comparison, the \civ-strong objects show a far smaller distribution of values compared to the full distribution of \civ-weak sources, with all but one lying in regions of particularly high SFR surface densities ($\gtrsim50$ $M_{\odot}$\,yr$^{-1}$\,kpc$^{-2}$) and compact half-light radii, and 4 out of 7 of those sources characterised by lower limits in regions of extreme star formation activity ($\gtrsim100$ $M_{\odot}$\,yr$^{-1}$\,kpc$^{-2}$).